-Since October 17th 2018, cannabis has been legal in Canada, and while licensed producers have sold billions of dollars' worth of cannabis products to date, they’ve also posted billions in net losses each year.
+Since October 17th 2018, cannabis has been legal in Canada, and while licensed producers have sold billions in cannabis products to date, they’ve also posted billions in net losses each year.

 In October of 2021, Bloomberg BNN published a fascinating article outlining the industry’s successes and challenges with 3 years of data to draw from.
 We find these insights into our evolving industry useful, so here’s a quick breakdown of the struggles licensed producers are facing each year.

 THE PRICE WAR IS REAL

 In 2021, there were 776 licensed Cannabis producers in Canada’s commercial cannabis market and the number keeps increasing.